rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 the hell do we instill deontological properties?
 We're back to the hard problem of AI cognition.
-For any outcome based environment which rewards deontological properties, there exists an agent which simply models that reward for deontological properties as one of the consequences in its utility function and achieves full marks.
+For any outcome based environment which rewards deontological properties, there exists an agent which simply models that reward for deontological properties as a desirable consequence in its utility function and achieves full marks.
 For instance, rewarding honesty could be modeled as 'be honest' or as 'appear honest to the overseer'.
 Note that in some sense this 'consequence model' is the 'correct' model: by definition, outcome based